A generator is one of the single best preps you can have, for virtually any disaster situation.

 Fuel Supply and Type of Fuel

-Both are highly energetic, both are generally efficient, but gasoline has a decided limitation and that the generator cannot be safely refueled once it has gotten hot should it run out of fuel.
+Both are highly energetic and both are generally efficient, but gasoline has a decided limitation and that the generator cannot be safely refueled once it has gotten hot should it run out of fuel.

-However, some smaller, portable generators use propane and can be fed from common barbecue cylinders.
+However, some smaller, portable propane generators can be fed from common barbecue cylinders.

 For most models, these can be switched out even when the generator is hot so long as it has been shut down with little if any risk of mishap so long as correct procedures are followed.

 Whichever kind of fuel you are using, the larger the attached fuel supply the longer the generator should be able to run theoretically before it needs to be shut down.